UtkarshBS/stilt/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the Apache 2.0 License.
+See [LICENSE](https://github.com/UtkarshBS/stilt/blob/main/LICENSE) for details.

 ## 🤝 Contributing